Progressive Convex Hull Simplification: Introduction

 In this paper, we build on the theoretical results promising the effectiveness of successive halfspace removal (e.g., \cite{Reisner2001,LopezR00,LopezR02}) and present a practical conservative convex hull simplification heuristic based on greedy halfspace removal using a priority queue in the style of triangle mesh simplification \cite{Hoppe96,GarlandH97}.
-By utilizing the duality of convex polyhedra, the computation of each candidate halfspace removal is not only efficient (requiring only local information) but also simple to implement robustly.
-The simplified hull remains conservative --- strictly containing the input hull --- at every step.
+By utilizing the duality of convex polyhedra, the cost of each candidate halfspace removal is simple to compute robustly and efficient (requiring only local information).
+The simplified hull conservatively contains the input hull at every step.
 Our simplified convex hulls are significantly tighter than alternative heuristics.
-Our optimization-based approach lends itself to customization, e.g., favoring minimum surface-area instead of minimum-volume, constraining selected faces on the output, inner approximations instead of outer.
-We demonstrate the effectiveness of our simplification on a variety of input shapes and as part of a large bounding volume hierarchy and approximate convex decomposition workflows.
-Our source code is released open source at https://github.com/[redacted]/progressive-convex-hull-simplification (see supplemental for now).
+Our optimization lends itself to customization, e.g., favoring minimum surface-area instead of minimum-volume, constraining selected faces on the output, inner approximations instead of outer.
+We also demonstrate the effectiveness of our simplification as part of bounding volume hierarchy and approximate convex decomposition workflows.
+Our source code is public at \href{https://github.com/alecjacobson/progressive-convex-hull-simplification}{https://github.com/alecjacobson/progressive-convex-hull-simplification}.